What is an ergonomic workstation?

 When to see a doctor

 If pain is sharp, persistent, or gets worse despite adjusting your workstation, see a GP or physiotherapist.
 You should also seek help if you notice numbness, tingling that spreads down your arm or leg, or weakness in your hands.
-If you’ve had a fall or injury that caused sudden pain, or if your pain is severe enough to affect your sleep or work, don’t wait.
+If you have had a fall or injury that caused sudden pain, or if your pain is severe enough to affect your sleep or work, do not wait.
 Red flags that need urgent attention include sudden loss of bladder or bowel control, which can indicate a serious spinal problem, and pain following a trauma.

 A GP can assess whether your pain is muscular (likely to improve with ergonomic changes and physiotherapy) or something that needs imaging or specialist review.
 Many workplace ergonomics issues respond well to simple adjustments plus a few weeks of self-care, but a professional can give you peace of mind and a proper plan.